ramon-angosto/ArgosCam/README.md

 ### 3D Design
 To encapsulate the project, a housing has been designed for the screen, battery, recessed system, and electronic board, and a different one for each camera.
 This task was carried out using the CAD Fusion 360 program.
-In the folder called 3D, the following files are included: instruccions to build it, shematics, and the stl. files.
+In the folder called 3D, the following files are included: instruccions to build it and the stl. files.

 <p align="center">
   <img alt="ARGOS CAM" width="300" height="300" src="https://user-images.githubusercontent.com/61985816/138745712-3d5959ed-3e7d-40c7-977d-75365cefbb19.jpeg">